Discover the good and bad about these sweet treats. Can dogs eat gummy bears? Keep reading and find out how dangerous they are.

 Can Dogs Eat Gummy Bears

 No, dogs should not eat gummy bears.
 The high sugar in gummy bears can cause a huge range of health issues.
 It will get stuck in their teeth and cause them to rot and get cavities.
+It is a good idea to keep them away from all types of candy.

 The sugar in gummy bears can also contribute to blood sugar issues, obesity, heart disease, and pancreatitis.